rdali/RobusTAD/README.md

 ##### Input:

-The only required inout for RobusTAD is an Interaction frequency matrix
+The only required input for RobusTAD is an Interaction frequency matrix for a given chromosome

+__File properties:__

+  * Tab-separated
+  * Square matrix: number of rows should be equal to number of columns
+  * Can contain raw or normalized counts
+  * The file can have column and row names or not at all

+An example input file is included in __Extras__.

 __Example:__